Tony-A-Michailidis/external-partners/README.md

 git clone https://github.com/geonetwork/core-geonetwork.git
 cd core-geonetwork
 git fetch --tags
-git checkout v4.4.6
+git checkout 4.4.6
-git submodule update --init –recursive
+git submodule update --init --recursive

 This checks out the exact 4.4.6 tag and pulls in any submodules.
 There is no web-ui/package.json in 4.2.x + ,  the UI lives in the web module and is built by Maven